 The time they spend with us is very special to them and they look forward to the events immensely.
 Volunteers should treat the children with the utmost respect.
-At times it may be necessary to prevent some behaviour but Volunteers should never should always be non-judgemental when talking to or dealing with children.
+At times it may be necessary to prevent some behaviour but Volunteers should never shout and should treat all children equally avoiding favouritism.
+Volunteers should always be non-judgemental when talking to or dealing with children.